Lisa Lisa

 Lisa Velez (born January 15, 1967), better known by her stage name Lisa Lisa, is an American singer.
 She rose to fame in the 1980s as one-third of the band Lisa Lisa and Cult Jam.

 Early life

-Velez was born in January 1967 in Hell's Kitchen in New York City as the youngest of ten to a religious mother, who supported the family by babysitting, and an absentee father.
+Velez was born in January 1966 in Hell's Kitchen in New York City as the youngest of ten to a religious mother, who supported the family by babysitting, and an absentee father.
 Of Puerto Rican descent, Velez learned to speak Spanish at home and English in school.
-She sang in her church choir, at the Church of the Sacred Heart of Jesus, along with her six sisters, and was an A student at Julia Richman High School in Manhattan.
-At Sacred Heart she studied alongside several future members of the Irish-American criminal organization, The Westies.
+She sang in her church choir, at the Church of the Sacred Heart of Jesus, along with her six sisters, and was an A student at Julia Richman High School on the Upper East Side.
+At Sacred Heart she studied alongside several future members of the Irish-American criminal organization, the Westies.
 In school she was also part of a traveling singing group that sang Motown hits and songs from old Broadway musicals.